forestbiotech-lab/miRPursuit/README.md

    <ul>edit config/workdirs.cfg </ul>
    <ul>Set INSERTS_DIRS=pathToworkFlowDir/testDataset</ul>
    <ul>Use as referenece genome a simple plant genome.
 (Dataset has sRNAS detected by C.Canefora)</ul>
-   <ul>bash pathToworkFlowDir/sRNAworkFlow.sh -f 1 -l 2 --fasta test_dataset- </ul>
+   <ul>bash pathToworkFlowDir/sRNAworkFlow.sh -f 1 -l 2 --fasta test_dataset- </ul>_
 </ul>

-<h3>Analysing inserts from fasteris</h3>
+<h3>Analysing sRNA</h3>

-  !not finished!
+Still under development to automatically detect input format but is working for fastq and fasta input formats.
-  Currently only running for fasteris run extract_fasteris_inserts
+<ul>Can also run data sent from FASTERIS and LCSciences(Check scripts)</ul>

 <strong>config</strong> - Directory that has all the variables for the workflow.

 <ul><strong>workdirs.cfg</strong>- Sets variables with directories and files necessary for the project.